chinzjay/UFO-Sightings/README.md

 # UFOs
 ## Overview of Project:
-The purpose of this analysis is to make Dana's webpage more dynamic by providing adding multiple filters to provide an in-depth analysis of UFO sightings using Javascript.
+The purpose of this analysis is to make Dana's webpage more dynamic by providing multiple filters to provide an in-depth analysis of UFO sightings using Javascript.

 ## Results:
 Dana’s current dynamic table can filter the UFO sightings based on the Date of Sighting.
 Using JavaScript and HTML, the code was modified to create additional table filters : city, state, country, and shape.
 After the user inputs the search criteria and presses **"Enter"**, the webpage will be updated accordingly. *Fig 1* depicts the webpage filtered with a single criterion.
 The table has been filtered to provide the UFO sightings based on the shape *'circle'*.